 You have more flexibility in choosing how much of a piece of the action you have.
 Online syndicates are broken up into shares, and you can choose as many shares as you wish.
 This gives you control over how much your share of prizes is split up among all winners.

 For example, a Powerball syndicate is split 250 ways and purchases 35 tickets into every drawing.
 This means you have 70 chances to win every week.
 You can purchase just one syndicate share to split your winnings 250 ways.
 If that’s too much sharing for your tastes, you can purchase 2 shares to keep 1/125 of all prizes and so on.

 In this example, let’s say the top jackpot is sitting at $250 million.
 If you purchase 1 of 250 shares and your syndicate wins the jackpot, your portion of the prize would be $1 million.
-If you would have purchased 2 shares, your portion of the prize would be $2 million.
-If you had purchased 10 shares, your portion would be $10 million.
-The more shares your purchase, the bigger your portion of any winnings.
+If you had purchased 2 shares, your portion of the prize would be $2 million.
+If you had purchased 10 shares, your portion would be $10 million—the more shares your purchase, the bigger your portion of any winnings.

 Disadvantages of Online Syndicates